 When to Harvest: I have gathered jewel weed in the early spring when the first two tiny leaflets appear.
 They are potent enough to use for medicine even at this stage.
 The ideal time to harvest jewel weed for medicine making is when it is flowering, but if you need some right away, even the smallest plants will do.

 Parts Used: The entire plant.
 The roots are very shallow making this an extremely easy plant to harvest.
-The knobby joints are the areas of the plant that are most fluid-filled.
+The stems and the knobby joints are the areas of the plant that are most fluid-filled.